Parenting Time in Minnesota

 Enforcing Parenting Time Orders

 If a parent interferes with parenting time, the other parent can file a motion to enforce the court order.
-This motion may be in the form of a request for an Order to Show Cause or Motion for Compensatory Parenting Time.
-Under these motions or requests, if proven, the court may:
+If proven, the court may:

 Award compensatory parenting time